Long distance thru-hikes and pilgrimages are addicting – I know because I caught the bug after I finished the Camino de Santiago in 2012.

 Difficulty

 The East Coast Trail is described as ‘Introductory/Moderate’.
 I personally would rate it as moderate.
 The primary challenge is in the ruggedness of the trails.
-There are a lot of short ups and downs and it can be steep in some areas.
-In fact, more than once I was scooting down on my butt due to steep erosion!
+There are a lot of short ups and downs, and it can be steep in some areas.
+In fact, more than once, I was scooting down on my butt due to steep erosion!

 Lodging

 If you love thru-hikes where you have nice beds to stay in, then put the East Coast Trail on your list!
 The Great Canadian Trails’ self-guided multi-day hike accommodations were different than other thru-hikes I’ve done.
-Instead of hiking from place to place and staying at the endpoints, often you stayed at one B&B for a few nights at a time.
+Instead of hiking from place to place and staying at the endpoints, you often stayed at one B&B for a few nights at a time.
 I enjoyed staying at a B&B for multiple nights and having transportation to the various trailheads!
 This also meant that I was able to hike with just a day pack instead of a bigger backpack!

 However, if you want to see icebergs along the trail, then you’ll want to be there in May or June.
-These are the best times to see icebergs floating along iceberg alley!
+These are the best times to see icebergs floating along Iceberg Alley!
 They will come drifting (very slowly) right by the trail in many places!

 Luggage Transfer